 5 p.m.: Take a nap.

-6 p.m.: Drop your kids at the evening Bee Bunch program ($60 for first child, $50 for second), where kids play with other young guests and counselors (at a 1 to 5 staffer to kids ratio) in an inviting, 2,000-square-foot space.
+6 p.m.: Drop your kids at the evening Bee Bunch program, where kids play with other young guests and counselors (at a 1 to 5 staffer to kids ratio) in an inviting, 2,000-square-foot space.
 Dinner might include chicken fingers and fries, and activities typically feature arts-and-crafts and a movie.

 Thanks to The Broadmoor for hosting my family’s stay and for providing the bottom photo of the Penrose Room.

 Oh..
 Sound like a perfect weekend indeed.
 When I win a lotto, will definitely look into this.
 Or.. maybe they might have some promotion or deal soon? 🙂